TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/DeclarationFile/Index.rst

    :Data type:
          array
    :Description:
-         To get better class loading support for websites in **non-composer mode** the following information can be provided.
+         To get better class loading support for websites in **non-Composer mode** the following information can be provided.

          **Extensions having one folder with classes or single files**